astroumd/lmtoy/INSTALL.md

 # LMT software

-1. SpectralLineReduction - for Sequoia
+1. SpectralLineReduction - for Sequoia, Omaya
 2. dreampy3 - for RSR
-3. tolteca/citlali - for TolTEC
+3. tolteca/citlali - for TolTEC, Muscat and also old Aztec data

 First we go through a guided install example.
-Please see the sections below if you need more information on the pre-conditions.
+Please see the sections below if you need more information on the pre-conditions or other intermediate steps.

 ## Install Example